Cost to Consumers = High Sugar Prices

 The experts agree—the costs to the American people of the U.S. sugar program are far too high.
 Don’t be fooled by those who claim that there are “no net costs” associated with the program.

-In 2011, the Congressional Budget Office said that U.S. sugar policy will cost taxpayers $374 million over the next decade.
+In 2011, the Congressional Budget Office forecasts that U.S. sugar policy will cost taxpayers $629 million between FY 2014 and FY 2024.

 If the current sugar program was eliminated, this country’s economy could see an increase of $514 million.

 “Removal of the restrictions on imports of sugar is expected to result in an increase in U.S. [economic] welfare of $514 million.”

 The Economic Effects of Significant U.S. Import Restraints, August 2009